RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-kenanga-investors-clinches-morningstar-award.md

 author: "-"
 title: "Press Release: Kenanga Investors clinches Morningstar award"
 date: 01, April, 2019
-description: KUALA LUMPUR, 1 APRIL 2019 – Kenanga Investors Berhad (Kenanga Investors) was awarded the Best Malaysia Large-Cap Equity Fund for the Kenanga Blue Chip Fund (“KBCF”) at the Morningstar Awards 2019 ceremony.
+description: Kenanga Investors was awarded the Best Malaysia Large-Cap Equity Fund for the Kenanga Blue Chip Fund (“KBCF”) at the Morningstar Awards 2019 ceremony.
+Ismitz Matthew De Alwis, Executive Director and Chief Executive Officer said “We are proud to have been recognised by Morningstar, a globally recognised investment research entity.
+No matter which quadrant the market currently resides in, we are committed to our philosophy of internal fundamental research which is derived from company contacts and visits, external research, databases and quantitative support”.
+The award is KBCF’s inaugural win, and serves as a point of inspiration for KIB to continue delivering for investors following the turbulence in 2018.
 tags:
   - Notice
 ---